Un jour d'été

-Un jour d'été is a 2004 album recorded by French-born singer Amel Bent, released on 2005.
-It was her debut album and was successful on the charts (#3 in France), even allowed Bent to gain a Victoire de la Musique in the category 'Revelation of the year'.
-There were three singles from the albums, all of them being top ten hits in France : "Ma Philosophie", "Le Droit à l'erreur" and "Ne retiens pas tes larmes".
+Un jour d'été is the debut album by French-born singer Amel Bent, released in 2004.
+It was successful on the charts (#3 in France), and even gained Bent a Victoire de la Musique in the category 'Revelation of the Year'.
+There were three singles from the album, all of them reaching the top ten in France: "Ma Philosophie", "Le Droit à l'erreur" and "Ne retiens pas tes larmes".